walksanatora/WIL/document.md

 "" for string
 0 for numbers
 dependant on the class

+passing the incorrect data type to a function will cast it if applicable default casting is string->number returns the length of the string number->string returns a string representation of the number class->string return the class name class->number returns the number of values/functions in the class

 Functions can accept *less* arguments then specified but never more